TABLE OF CONTENTS

 Laser pointers or lighters are not permitted on school property.
 If found, these items will be confiscated and disciplinary action may occur.

 Students who skip classes or school will be subject to detention or suspension at the discretion of the administration.
-Students may not attend any school or district-sponsored event during the school day without permission of the school’s administration.
+Students may not attend any school or PSB-sponsored event during the school day without permission of the school’s administration.
 Students attending these events without permission will be considered to be skipping school.

 Hats are not to be worn in school during school hours except when authorized by the administration.
 Students found to be wearing hats may have them confiscated for a period of time.